ESTHERADESANYA/LITA-CAPSTONE-PROJECT/README.md

 # LITA-CAPSTONE-PROJECT

+### PROJECT TITLE: SALES PERFORMANCE ANALYSIS

+### PROJECT OVERVIEW
 This repository contains the documentation for the Lita Capstone Project,focusing on sales analytics using Excel, SQL and PowerBI.
 The project aims to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 Additionally, The goal is to provide insight into average sales per product and total revenue by region, to inform business decisions.

-### PROJECT TITLE: SALES PERFORMANCE ANALYSIS

 ### PROJECT SCOPE:
 ### PROJECT OBJECTIVE: